Smertig/banana/docs/api/tg/types/update.rst

    Optional.
 New incoming pre-checkout query.
 Contains full information about checkout

+   .. cpp:member:: optional_t<paid_media_purchased_t> purchased_paid_media

+   Optional.
+A user purchased paid media with a non-empty payload sent by the bot in a non-channel chat

    .. cpp:member:: optional_t<poll_t> poll

    Optional.
 New poll state.
 Bots receive only updates about manually stopped polls and polls, which are sent by the bot